Zhu Pu

-Zhu Pu (朱朴) was an official of the Chinese Tang dynasty, who briefly served as chancellor from 896 to 897during the reign of Emperor Zhaozong.
-Emperor Zhaozong made him chancellor after he made assurances that he would be able to make the imperial administration, then suppressed by the power of the warlords, revived and powerful again, but after he was unable to deliver on the promise, he was removed and exiled at the instigation of the warlord Han Jian; he died in exile.
+Zhu Pu (朱朴) was an official of the Chinese Tang dynasty, who briefly served as chancellor from 896 to 897 during the reign of Emperor Zhaozong.
+Emperor Zhaozong made him chancellor after he made assurances that he would be able to revive and empower the imperial administration, then suppressed by the power of the warlords, but after he was unable to deliver on the promise, he was removed and exiled at the instigation of the warlord Han Jian.
+He died in exile.